A National Leader in Language and Literacy

 - The Katherine Hamm Center is a listening, spoken language and literacy program for children who are deaf or hard of hearing (ages birth to 6) and their families.

 - Stepping Stones is the only preschool program of its kind in Georgia, providing therapeutic education for young children who are experiencing speech and/or language delays.

-- The Wardlaw School is an elementary school that serves children with dyslexia and other language-based learning disabilities.
+- The Wardlaw School is an elementary school that serves children with dyslexia and associated language weaknesses.

 Rollins Center for Language and Literacy

 The Rollins Center for Language & Literacy is a professional development program that partners with over 100 public and private organizations to bring the Atlanta Speech School’s expertise in language and literacy to teachers, healthcare professionals and other adults locally, regionally and globally.
 Its Cox Campus is the only resource of its kind – providing free courses and resources to adults who work with children across the entire early literacy continuum, prenatal through third grade.

 Our Summer Programs offer enrichment and remediation camps for a variety of ages, grades and ability levels, all in a language-rich environment.

 Driven by Research

 The Atlanta Speech School delivers a unique approach to language education, focused on the development of the deep reading brain – through which we develop the life skills to navigate the world and learn from experiences long after school is complete.
 Backed by the latest neurobiological research, we customize teaching strategies specific to each child’s needs.
 This focus puts students and educators on a path to lifelong learning and achievement.`

 We SEEK CONNECTIONS